Give it a goal.

 Outreach you won't have to apologize for

 Autonomous outreach is only useful if it can't embarrass you.
-The rails are built in, on every mission, on every lane.
+The rails are built in, on every job, on every lane.

 Suppression and consent